-The TCL R646 is great for most uses.
-It's impressive for watching movies because it displays deep blacks, and it has a decent Mini LED local dimming feature, but it doesn't improve the picture quality that much.
-It's great for watching TV shows or sports because it has fantastic peak brightness and excellent reflection handling, but it has narrow viewing angles.
-Gamers should appreciate the VRR support, HDMI 2.1 inputs, and low input lag.
+The TCL R646 is excellent for most uses.
+It's impressive for watching movies in a dark room thanks to its fantastic contrast ratio, and it has a Mini LED local dimming feature to improve dynamic range.
+It's great for watching TV shows or sports in a bright room because it has fantastic peak brightness and excellent reflection handling, but it has narrow viewing angles.
+It's also an impressive TV for gaming thanks its variable refresh rate support, HDMI 2.1 bandwidth for 4k @ 120Hz gaming, and low input lag.
 Lastly, it's impressive for watching HDR content because it displays a wide color gamut and gets bright enough to make highlights pop.

 The TCL R646 is great for watching sports in a well-lit environment.
-Thanks to its excellent reflection handling and fantastic peak brightness, visibility shouldn't be a problem even in the brightest of rooms.
-It has a great response time, but some motion may still look blurry.
-Unfortunately, it's not a good choice for watching sports with a large group of friends because it has narrow viewing angles.
+Thanks to its excellent reflection handling and fantastic peak brightness, visibility isn't an issue even in the brightest of rooms.
+It has a great response time, so fast action scenes are clear and it's easy to see what's going on.
+Unfortunately, it's not a good choice for watching sports with a large group of friends because it has a narrow viewing angle, so only the people sitting directly in front of the TV will enjoy the best image.

 The TCL R646 is excellent for gaming.
-It has a 120Hz panel with HDMI 2.1 inputs, meaning you can take full advantage of the PS5 and Xbox Series X's capabilities.
-It has VRR support to reduce screen tearing, and the input lag is low.
+It has a 120Hz panel with HDMI 2.1 bandwidth, so you can take full advantage of the PS5 and Xbox Series X. It has variable refresh rate support to reduce screen tearing, and the input lag is incredibly low, so your actions are in-sync with the action on the screen.
 It has a quick overall response time, but there's black smearing with fast-moving objects in dark scenes.
-It's excellent for dark room gaming because it has high native contrast and decent local dimming.
+It's excellent for dark room gaming because it has high contrast

 The TCL R646 is impressive for watching HDR movies.
-It has a VA panel with a high native contrast ratio, and even though it has a decent Mini LED local dimming, it doesn't improve the picture quality in dark scenes that much.
+It has a high native contrast ratio and a Mini LED backlight feature to improve the dynamic range in HDR content.
 It displays a wide color gamut, and it gets bright enough to make highlights pop.
-It supports Dolby Vision and HDR10+, so you won't have to worry about which format the HDR content is in before watching.
+It supports Dolby Vision and HDR10+, so you'll enjoy the best HDR experience possible regardless of the source.

 The TCL R646 is excellent for HDR gaming.
-It has a bunch of gaming features like HDMI 2.1 inputs and VRR support to reduce screen tearing.
-It has low input lag and a quick response time, but you may notice some black smearing.
+It has a bunch of gaming features like HDMI 2.1 bandwidth and variable refresh rate support to reduce screen tearing.
+It has low input lag and a quick response time, but there's some smearing behind dark areas of the screen.
 HDR content looks great because it gets bright enough to make highlights pop, displays a wide color gamut, and has high contrast.
-It has a decent full-array local dimming feature, but it doesn't seem to improve the picture quality all that much in dark scenes.

 The TCL R646 is great to use as a PC monitor.
-It has a low input lag for a responsive desktop experience, and it has a quick response time, but you may notice some motion blur.
-Glare shouldn't be an issue in well-lit rooms because it gets bright enough to combat glare and has excellent reflection handling.
-It displays proper chroma 4:4:4 with 1080p and 4k signals at 60Hz, but not any other signal.
-It also has narrow viewing angles, so the image looks inaccurate from the side.
+It has a low input lag for a responsive desktop experience, and it has a quick response time, but there's some blur behind dark areas of the screen in fast motion.
+Glare isn't an issue in well-lit rooms because it gets bright enough to combat glare and has excellent reflection handling.
+It displays chroma 4:4:4 properly with 1080p and 4k signals at 60Hz, which is essential for clear text from a PC.
+Sadly, it has a narrow viewing angle, so the sides of the screen appear non-uniform if you're sitting up close.

 Size | US Model | Canada Model |